Mantra diksha

 During this first mantra diksha, a daily meditation consisting of 11 japa malas is given, which takes about thirty minutes.
 Later, the length of the meditation can be increased according to the capacity and capabilities of the person.

-The third diksha is in the Mahamrityunjaya or Tryambakam mantra, which is also popularly called the mantra of immortality.
+The second diksha is in the Mahamrityunjaya or Tryambakam mantra, which is also popularly called the mantra of immortality.
 During this mantra diksha, Shiva Puja is performed.
 This is a very intense mantra and to begin with, only one japa mala of the mantra is given per day, which takes about twenty minutes.
 Slowly, with regular meditation, this daily number of japa malas is increased.

-The fourth diksha is into the advanced mantra of the feminine aspect of Creation that resonates most with the individual.
-During this mantra diksha, Devi Puja is performed.
-This mantra, along with the Mahamrityunjaya mantra, can be used every day (min.
-1 japa mala – 10 minutes) and as a focused, longer practice, during the duration of Navaratri.
+The third diksha is in the mantra that corresponds to the feminine aspect of Creation (Shakti) and that resonates most with the individual.
+At this mantra diksha, Devi Puja is performed.
+This is an intense mantra and along with the Mahamrityunjaya mantra can be used every day (1 japa mala – 10 minutes) and as a focused, longer practice, during the duration of Navaratri.
+This specific astrological period repeats 4 times a year for 9 days and symbolizes the feminine aspect of Creation.

 All mantras so far are Vedic mantras.
 They will awaken intuition, inner strength, abundance of energy in the body and Kundalini Shakti.
 They will awaken a lot of devotion and courage.
 They will cleanse and calm mental activity, increase focus and concentration, heal and stabilize the emotional body.
 The mantras will give many insights into the nature of the world we live in, will connect a person with the deepest aspirations of his soul and give him the strength to follow them.